codeur/rubocop-codeur/README.md

 Shared rubocop config gem for every Ruby projects at Codeur SARL

 ## Installation
+In order to authenticate to the Github Packages service, you will need to go through [this guide](https://docs.github.com/en/packages/guides/configuring-rubygems-for-use-with-github-packages)

 Add this lines to your application's Gemfile:
 ```ruby
 group :development do